-- 39. Mrs Katie Rawlings is the SENCo and manages the SEND Teaching Assistants. - 40.
-The SENCo has overall responsibility for: - the management of SEND processes and implementation of policy - providing leadership and overall supervision of SEND within the school - assessing the impact of quality-first teaching. - 41.
-The SENCo must maintain close liaison with all members of staff to ensure that pupils are only identified as having SEND if they do not make adequate progress once they have had appropriate interventions, adjustments and good quality personalised teaching. - 42.
-The SENCo, with the support of the Headteacher, is responsible for: - Assessing specific needs of students with SEND, including application for statutory assessment - · Managing the screening of pupils for dyslexia - Line managing the SEND Teaching Assistants - Liaising with other schools to aid transition - Ensuring all relevant information is forwarded on to new school - Day-to-day operation of the school's SEND Policy - Liaising with and advising class teachers and support staff - Maintaining the SEND Record of Need and the records of all pupils with SEND - Liaising with parents of pupils with SEND - Liaising with external services, including the Educational Psychology Service, Social Care, Early Support, etc. - Holding review meetings for pupils with SEND, including those with an EHCP - Applying for access arrangements, e.g. additional time for KS2 SATs. - Manage SEND funding to ensure it is appropriately targeted.
+- 48. The Headteacher is the Sendco and manages the SEND Teaching Assistants. - 49.
+The Headteacher/Sendco has overall responsibility for: - the management of SEND processes and implementation of policy - providing leadership and overall supervision of SEND within the school - assessing the impact of quality-first teaching. - 50.
+The Sendco must maintain close liaison with all members of staff to ensure that pupils are only identified as having SEND if they do not make adequate progress once they have had appropriate interventions, adjustments and good quality personalised teaching. - 51.
+The Sendco is responsible for: - Assessing specific needs of students with SEND, including application for statutory assessment - Managing the screening of pupils for dyslexia - Line managing the SEND Teaching Assistants - Liaising with other schools to aid transition - Ensuring all relevant information is forwarded on to new school - Day-to-day operation of the school's SEND Policy - Liaising with and advising class teachers and support staff - Maintaining the SEND Record of Need and the records of all pupils with SEN - Liaising with parents of pupils with SEND - Liaising with external services, including the Educational Psychology Service, Social Care, Early Support, etc. - Holding review meetings for pupils with SEND, including those with an EHCP - Applying for access arrangements, e.g. additional time for KS2 SATs. - Manage SEND funding to ensure it is appropriately targeted.